 The North Coast Food Web envisions a community that is home to a diverse and thriving group of farmers, fishers, foragers and value added food producers.
 Fresh, local food is accessible for all of us, regardless of who we are, our financial means and our cultural backgrounds.
 Local food is a pillar of our regional economy and culture, and is a visible contributor to our ecological and economic resilience.

 Much of the early work was building relationships within the community including ones with volunteers, schools, families, Oregon Food Bank and its local subsidiary, Clatsop Community Action Regional Food Bank, OSU Extension, local governments, and other non-profit groups.
 These collaborations helped us educate and engage children, families, and communities by building the skills to grow food, increase access to local agriculture, develop cooking and nutrition skills and encourage citizen involvement in the development of a healthy food system.
 NCFW did a variety of types of programs for years, often focused on education.
-We also helped start the River People Farmers Market, in order to ensure that folks using SNAP benefits were able to access fresh, local produce.
+We helped start the River People Farmers Market, in order to ensure that folks using SNAP benefits were able to access fresh, local produce.

 We define justice as a system in which equity is the norm.
 We work in pursuit of justice by acknowledging and dismantling existing racial and class barriers to equitable food access and food production in our community.
 We value people over profits, and center our work on the needs of vulnerable populations, including low-income consumers and food producers, people of color, and immigrants and refugees.